By conserving and restoring nature’s foundation we can build a more prosperous future for Canada

 In some places in Canada, our nature foundation is still strong.
 We are one of the last nations on the planet to have large areas of intact forests and wetlands that have always been cared for by Indigenous Peoples.
 These places store vast amounts of carbon and are the breeding grounds for billions of birds.
 Keeping this foundation of our Earth is important for Canada and for the planet.

 In southern Canada, our nature foundation continues to erode.
 In some regions, nature has been reduced to tiny, broken and scattered pieces.
 Here, nature needs healing.
 We need to shore up our foundation by repairing and restoring these ecosystems.

-The International Day for Biological Diversity is a day to reflect on this foundation.
+Earlier this year in May, the International Day for Biological Diversity was a day to reflect on this foundation.
 The theme for 2021 is a call to action: our solutions are in nature.
 These nature-based solutions have always been there.
 But in a rapidly changing world, the benefits of nature need to be at the forefront of decision-making.
 We must act soon.
 Conserving and restoring nature’s foundation is fundamental to securing a prosperous future for humanity.